-Rita Ora’s Artwork For ‘Bang’ Gets Compared To Rina Sawayama & Receives A Negative Reaction From Social Media
+Rita Ora's Artwork For 'Bang' Gets Compared To Rina Sawayama & Receives A Negative Reaction From Social Media

 On Twitter, Sawayama is currently trending with "Rina Sawayama fans think the teaser for Rita Ora's new EP has taken some inspiration from Sawyama" explained underneath.

-“the font, the hair, the photo style all being rina rip offs oh lord,” one user tweeted, attaching photos and artworks from Sawayama that looked very alike.
+Check out the artwork below."the font, the hair, the photo style all being rina rip offs oh lord," one user tweeted, attaching photos and artworks from Sawayama that looked very alike.

 "Now i know Rita ora didn't just shamelessly rip off Rina sawayama's signature cover art....." another person shared in a tweet.